-An Advisory Group including representatives from Wedge Galvanizing and Holy Trinity church and other local stakeholders (who?) will support the Stage 1 Review Panel by offering feedback on the Expressions of Interest.

-Shortlisted Design Teams (consisting of both architect and artist) will be invited to submit a Detailed Design Proposal.
+Shortlisted Design Teams (consisting of both architect and artist) will be invited to submit a Concept Design Proposal.
 An independent panel will select the final Design Team to be awarded the commission.

+An Advisory Group including representatives from RIBA, Hull 2017, British Council, Wedge Galvanizing, Holy Trinity Church and Hull City Council will support the Stage 2 Independent Selection Panel by offering feedback on the Concept Proposals.

 Stage 2 Independent Selection Panel: